FallDownTheSystem/modern-js/src/pages/new-es-features.md

 a => a + 100;
 ```

 The main difference is that arrow functions do not have their own scope, meaning they don't bind their own `this`.
 This means it's not a good idea to use them as methods, as you won't be able to refer to the other properties of the object.

-On the other hand, arrow functions are well suited for callbacks, since you often want to access the scope where the callback was defined, and not the scope of the function you're passing the callback into.
+On the other hand, arrow functions are well suited for callbacks since you often want to access the scope where the callback was defined and not the scope of the function you're passing the callback into.

 Let's take a closer look at the concise syntax of arrow functions.
-Arrow functions can omit paranthesis around the parameters, if there's only one parameter.
-They can also omit the brackets around the body of the function, and the return statement, in which case the return is implicit.
+Arrow functions can omit parenthesis around the parameters if there's only one parameter.
+They can also omit the brackets around the function body.
+Lastly, arrow functions can omit the return statement, in which case the return is implicit, but only if you've also omitted the brackets around the function body.

-Here's the above arrow function in it's full form.
+Here's the above arrow function in its full form.

 ```js
 (a) => {